Pakistan risks 'extraordinary misery' without flood recovery help: UN

 Steiner insisted the international community had a moral duty to help Pakistan recover from a catastrophe clearly amplified by climate change.

-The country is responsible for less than one percent of global greenhouse gas emissions but is one of the most vulnerable nations to extreme weather caused by global warming.
+The country is responsible for less than 1 percent of global greenhouse gas emissions but is one of the most vulnerable nations to extreme weather caused by global warming.

 "VICTIM"